Shrine of the Most Blessed Sacrament: Campus

 The exterior is characteristic Romanesque, but incorporates pointed arches and other Gothic elements.
-Mother Angelica sought to model the Shrine on 13th century Italian architecture, with its piazza or plaza square, colonnade, esplanade and various cosmatesque designs.
+Mother Angelica sought to model the Shrine on 13th century Italian architecture, with its piazza or plaza square, colonnade, esplanade, and various cosmatesque designs.
 She also wanted the building to reflect materials from all over the world.
 The ceramic tile came from South America.
 The bronze doors depicting the Seven Joys and Seven Sorrows of Mary were designed and crafted in Spain.
 The floors, columns, and pillars are made of marble.
 The rare red Jasper marble is from Turkey.
 The wood for the pews, doors, and confessionals is cedar imported from Paraguay.
 Spanish workers came to build the doors.
 The stained glass windows were imported from Munich, Germany.
 The stations of the Cross inside are hand-carved.

-The shrine consists of a cloistered monastery, upper and lower church, near life sized nativity scene, Lourdes grotto, castle which houses the gift shop and conference rooms, and John Paul II Eucharistic Center.
+The shrine also contains, within its campus, a cloistered monastery, a near-life-sized nativity scene, Lourdes grotto, the Castle San Miguel that houses the El Niño gift shop and conference rooms, and the John Paul II Eucharistic Center.
+Stations of the Cross are also displayed on the right side of the plaza square, and at the end of the stations is a prominent crucifix with graphic details of the Passion of Jesus.

-During construction, a storm struck the area, causing the church cross to be damaged.
+During construction, a storm struck the area, causing the church's cross to be damaged.
 Initially, Mother Angelica wanted to repair it.
 Later on, Mother Angelica associated the cross with the Tau cross.
 The damaged remains of the top part of the cross are on display in the St. Joseph Courtyard.
-Another notable statue in the shrine depicts a scourged Jesus Christ, symbolic of his pain and suffering at the cross.